anchore/syft/README.md

       secretName: registry-config
 ```

+`kubectl apply -f pod.yaml`

+3. The user can now run `kubectl logs syft-private-registry-demo`.
+The logs should show the syft analysis for the `<private_image>` provided in the pod configuration.

 Using the above information, users should be able to configure private registry access without having to interface or shim into the `grype` or `syft` configuration files OR be dependent on a docker daemon, (or some other runtime software) for registry configuration and access.

 ## Configuration